 Core Business – The product leverages Enron’s knowledge of power markets and risk structuring

-Strategic Fit – The product is aligned with Global Risk Markets’ strategy of leveraging insurance capital to create superior risk management tools.
+Strategic Fit – The product is aligned with Global Risk Markets’ strategy of creating superior risk management tools.
 The insurance market is more efficient than the derivatives market at clearing certain risks as is the case with power price/outage risk.

 Upside Potential – Multi-trigger products can be offered to other types of customers (IOU’s, industrials, power marketers), in other coverage areas, and applied to other commodities.
 On a transaction-by-transaction basis, the upside is fixed by the premium.